NobodyXu/git-cache/README.md

 A docker image for caching git clone/pull based on [jonasmalacofilho/git-cache-http-server][1], with

  1. git compression level turned to 9.
- 2. `git gc --aggressive` run on every cached repository every night at 1:30 (can be overriden by environment variables `HOUR` and `MIN`).
+ 2. `git gc --aggressive` run on every cached repository every night at 1:30 (can be overriden by environment variables `HOUR` and `MIN`, in 24 hour format).

 *NOTE*: